Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Example ASP.Net Core Kestrel Https Windows Container.md

 ## Steps

-### **Verification**
+### **Verify prerequisites**

+Verify the following before proceeding:

-1. Verify Service Fabric version and sdk versions are current
+1. Service Fabric version and sdk versions are current
-1. Verify Service Fabric cluster node OS version is compatible with ASP.NET core version being deployed
+1. Service Fabric cluster node OS version is compatible with ASP.NET core version being deployed
-1. Verify Build machine OS version is compatible with node OS version
+1. Build machine OS version is compatible with node OS version
+1. Exportable application certificate in 'LocalMachine' certificate store on each node.
+See [Adding exportable certificate to each node](#Adding-exportable-certificate-to-each-node)

 ### **Setup repository**